bassammaged/hackthebox/machines/very-easy-crocodile/readme.md

 nmap -sS <host_ip> -sV
 ```

-###### Trying to explore HTTP
+###### Trying to explore FTP and HTTP
-After the scan for most popular ports, HTTP port was opened.
+After the scan for most popular ports, HTTP & FTP port was opened.

 * Break the system
-# Browse the application
+# FTP was vulnerable to FTP anonymous credentials
-# Use Gobuster to discover more end-points.
+# After surfing the files on FTP, there were credentials files.
-# During Gobuster working, You can see the login page its vulnerable to SQLi, SQL command can be broken by `'#`
+# You can use the credentials file to login into web application.

 ###### Weakness!
-* Missing monitoring for high rate requests.
+* FTP anonymous login.
-* SQL injection.
+* Insecure storage

 <p align="center" text> Good Luck </p>
 <p align="center" text> Kemet </p>